maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-18-stuck-and-unstuck.markdown

 comments: true
 ---

 I was stuck on the last counting sentences lab.
-I didn't know that there was a .squeeze method or to use regex with the solution.
+The task of the last lab question is to count all the sentences in a given string.
+However, I didn't know that there was a .squeeze method or to use regex with the solution.

 Here's what I was working with before, while I was stuck:
 {% highlight ruby %}